 This is an easy thing to do by yourself.
 While it’s daunting to climb onto a tour bus and ask strangers if you can sit next to them, it’s also great for meeting new people.
 Booking a tour on at least one of the days for your trip is also a great way to get a sense of where you are and the history and background of the city/country you’re visiting.

-I also use it as a way to understand how the city is laid out and get recommendations from tour guides on where to go and things to do.
+You can also use it to understand how the city is laid out and get recommendations from tour guides on where to go and things to do.

 2 – Go To a Bar/Out To Eat